italrr/cr/docs/Lore.md

 Most of her body was completely metal, except for her brain.
 No more than a year later she developed brain cancer.
 She refused to go through brain digitalization as she believed it would corrupt her soul nor any cancer treatment.
 She was given 6 months to live.

 She took over Veracrúz's leadership as Arthur was nowhere to be found since the day of the war.
-She quickly developed Veracrúz's entire governmental system, assigning people she knew in positions of power and creating the Abadiú hierarchy.
+She quickly developed Veracrúz's entire governmental system, getting all leaders from Veracrúz colonies together and creating the Abadiú society.
 She's considered the first Abadiú.

 By the end of her days she became very spiritual and developed a compilation of scriptures for her people to follow.
-She claimed she was blessed with pictures of the future and that she knows how humanity will perish but that she has the answer thrive when the time comes.
+She claimed she was blessed with pictures of the future and that she knows how humanity will perish but that she has the answer to thrive when the time comes.

 When Marta died, Arthur showed up to make a public announcement about her death.

+- Alexander Veracrúz

+Alexander is the unrecognized son of Marta Veracrúz Velanova.

 - Jem